Is Pottery Microwave Safe

 - Microwave the two objects together for one minute.

-- After heating, use a potholder or oven mittens and take them out of the microwave.
+- After heating, use a potholder or oven mitts and take them out of the microwave.

 - They should both be about the same temperature.
-If the pottery is warmer than the water, then the pottery has absorbed the heat and is unsafe for microwaves.
+If the pottery is warmer than the water, it has absorbed heat and is unsafe for microwaves.

-- If the pottery is warm and the water feels warmer, the pottery doesn’t absorb most of the heat and is totally safe for use in the microwave.
+- If the pottery is warm and the water feels warmer, the pottery doesn’t absorb much heat and is totally safe for use in the microwave.

 Now that you’ve performed the test, label the dish using a permanent marker.
 Make two horizontal waves, and write “M” or a correct mark on the bottom of the dish.
 If you’re planning to use the non-microwavable dish for other purposes, mark it as well.
-Use a cross-sign or draw M or horizontal waves and cut a line through them.
+Use a cross sign, draw an M, or draw horizontal waves, then cut a line through them.

 Pottery Care during Cooking

-When using ceramics during cooking or heating food, remember to take the following measures.
+When using ceramics for cooking or heating food, remember the following measures.

 - Don’t put the dish or pot directly on an open flame.
 Most ceramic pots are only made for baking or heating, and very few are safe for stovetop cooking.
 Only the ceramic pots labeled safe for stoves should be used.
-You should also do research regarding the clay materials and test if you’re making the pot yourself.
+You should also research the clay materials and test them yourself if you’re making the pot.

 - If you want to heat or bake food in the oven, don’t preheat the oven.
-Place the food in your bakeware and put it in a cold oven.
+Place the food in your bakeware and set the oven to cold.
 The food will heat up with the pottery, so preheating is not effective.
 It may also damage the lining of your dish.

 - Don’t run cold water on a hot baking dish.
 This is most likely to cause cracking.

-- Never put an empty pottery dish in the microwave or baking oven.
+- Never put an empty pottery dish in the microwave or the oven.
 Make sure that at least half of the dish is filled with a liquid or food.

 - Only use gentle heating, especially if the dish is filled with food or liquid.